Liberate is the Channel Islands’ equality and diversity charity. We have branches in Jersey and Guernsey, serving

 If you want to find out more about what is happening in Guernsey, please follow this link.

-Together with our partner organisation Trans* Jersey, we have worked to learn from and improve on the UK’s Equality Act in Jersey.
-As a result, Jersey’s sex discrimination legislation, which came into force in September 2015, includes recognition of intersex as a protected characteristic and protections for all people who are of non-binary gender, not just those who are under medical supervision to transition.
+Together with our partner organisation Trans* Jersey, we worked to learn from and improve on the UK’s Equality Act in Jersey.
+As a result, Jersey’s sex discrimination legislation, which came into force in September 2015, included recognition of intersex as a protected characteristic and protections for all people who are of non-binary gender, not just those who are under medical supervision to transition.

 In June 2014, Jersey held a rally to press the States of Jersey for equal marriage.
 Nearly 1,000 islanders took to the streets after a whirlwind Facebook campaign of a few days.
 The resulting march was more akin to Pride than a political rally.
 In September 2015, Liberate was responsible for delivering the first ever Pride to be held in the Channel Islands.
 Hosted by Jersey, over 3,000 people took part.
 Liberate built on these numbers in September 2016 with the first pan-island Pride taking place in Guernsey and Jersey.
 Over 2,000 people attended Guernsey Pride and 5,000 people attended Jersey Pride.

 Video made by Jersey residents to celebrate Pride 2015:

 With the successful introduction of anti-discrimination legislation in Jersey, Liberate’s task has shifted from one of consultation to education and we have rolled out a series of talks around discrimination in the workplace that have proved popular with all organisations.
-A year later, Liberate has delivered over 50 of these one hour talks, free of charge.
+Liberate delivers over fifty of these one hour talks, free of charge, every year.